 Step 2: Install the Tools

-After declaring tools, you can install them using the go install
+After declaring tools, you can install them using the go mod tidy

 command: